 In this paper we discuss how such additional information can be used to workaround the problems arising in recognition of the inscriptions in the maps, associating them with specific cartographic objects, and importing information on these objects from available databases.
+This paper reports work in progress.
+Its purpose is to identify the possible pitfalls and problems in this process, which we for simplicity illustrate on artificial examples.
+Discussion of real-world experimental results is beyond the scope of this paper.

-First we describe the general scheme of our method.
-Then we discuss various sources of evidence taking into account, when available, in error detection and correction: information of the existing names and linguistic information, on the distribution of the letters of the string in the source raster image, and pre-existing geographic information such as coordinates of objects.
-Then global verification of consistency of the recognition results is described.
+First, we describe the general scheme of our method, which consists in combining the information from different sources of evidence (such as toponym databases, linguistic dictionaries, information on the fonts and distribution of the letters in the raster image, etc.) with subsequent verification of the obtained results.
+Then we discuss each individual source of evidence, as well as the verification procedure.
 Finally, conclusions are drawn and future work directions are outlined.